Wrath of the First Lantern: Main story

 Meanwhile, in the far future, Toris, the Bookkeeper of Oa, narrates the entire story to Snow, the newly trained Green Lantern corp, about the entire event from the Book of Oa.
-With Snow questioning the bookkeeper about their future, Toris reviewed their fate by observing their future within the Book such as Guy Garnder becoming a veteran telling his lifetime of his younger self, John Stewart being elected as the state senator in the US, Hal Jordan marrying Carol Ferris while starting a family, and Kyle Ryner becoming a healer for the entire galaxy.
+With Snow questioning the bookkeeper about their future, Toris reviewed their fate by observing their future within the Book such as Guy Gardner becoming a veteran telling his lifetime of his younger self, John Stewart being elected as the state senator in the US, Hal Jordan marrying Carol Ferris while starting a family, and Kyle Rayner becoming a healer for the entire galaxy.
 As for other lantern corps, Larfleeze and Atrocitus are remained irredeemable because of their obsession with vengeance and greed they latched onto, which their fate was uncertain; Iroque chooses to discard her Indigo ring honoring Abin Sur's compassion while Saint Walker supports his family along with his fellow Blue lantern corps providing hope.
-As for Sinestro, he sends Ganthet to reunite with Sayd having shown sympathy for their departure, and persuades Larfleeze to keep it secret from anyone leaving his fate unimportant, according to Torris.
-As he concluded the story, Torris confirmed Snow that Hal Jordan is the main inspiration to the entire galaxy as the "greatest Green Lantern of all" and " the spark....that started the everlasting fire."
+As for Sinestro, he sends Ganthet to reunite with Sayd having shown sympathy for their departure, and persuades Larfleeze to keep it secret from anyone leaving his fate unimportant, according to Toris.
+As he concluded the story, Toris confirmed Snow that Hal Jordan is the main inspiration to the entire galaxy as the "greatest Green Lantern of all" and " the spark....that started the everlasting fire."

 Tie-ins

 Green Lantern Corps

 Guy Gardner is attacked by Volthoom where he sees Guy Gardner's past and torments Guy Gardner based on his actions of killing innocent people.
-Volthoom does the same thing to John Stewart, Kilowog, Fatality and other Green Lanterns when Mogo (the entity of the Green Lantern Corps) distracts Volthoom which allows the Green Lanterns to get away.
+Volthoom does the same thing to John Stewart, Kilowog, Fatality, and other Green Lanterns when Mogo distracts Volthoom which allows the Green Lanterns to get away.
 Mogo creates an illusion where Volthoom attacks them in order to make the Green Lanterns ready for the final battle.
 After the main story, everyone celebrates their victory but Guy Gardner finds out an alien name Xar is attacking his family and kills Xar and spends time with his family.